ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 {: faq}
 {: #faq-sdp-release}

-You can provision storage with the `sdp` profile in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions.
-For more information, see [About {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-block-storage-about).
+[Select availability]{: tag-green} You can provision storage with the `sdp` profile in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions.
+For more information, see [About {{site.data.keyword.block_storage_is_short}}](/docs/vpc?topic=vpc-block-storage-about#block-storage-sdp-intro).

 ## What functions are supported in this release of the `sdp` profile?
 {: faq}